This post was originally written in 2016, but has been updated in 2019 to provide the latest info about things to do in Chefhcaouen, Morocco

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Was it all marketing fluff, words that look good on magazine covers, or was the town really as beautiful as they made it sound?
+Was it all marketing fluff, words that look good on magazine covers, or was The Blue Pearl of Morocco really as beautiful as they made it sound?
 We were about to find out.

 Chefchaouen, Morocco